oraclespace/chainlink-node-public-jobs/ethereum-mainnet/README.md

-# OracleSpace Public Jobs on Ethereum Mainnet
+# OracleSpace Chainlink Public Jobs on Ethereum Mainnet

 ## Attention!
 Public Jobs have some limits in this network